Nikita Khrushchev: Early life

 In 1908, Sergei Khrushchev moved to the Donbas city of Yuzovka; fourteen-year-old Nikita followed later that year, while Kseniya Khrushcheva and her daughter came after.
 Yuzovka, which was renamed Stalino in 1924 and Donetsk in 1961, was at the heart of one of the most industrialized areas of the Russian Empire.
 After working briefly in other fields, Khrushchev's parents found Nikita a place as a metal fitter's apprentice.
 Upon completing that apprenticeship, the teenage Khrushchev was hired by a factory.
 He lost that job when he collected money for the families of the victims of the Lena Goldfields massacre, and was hired to mend underground equipment by a mine in nearby Ruchenkovo, where his father was the union organizer, and he helped distribute copies and organize public readings of Pravda.
 He later stated that he considered emigrating to the United States for better wages, but did not do so.
-He later recalled his working days:

-I started working as soon as I learned how to walk.
-Until the age of fifteen, I worked as a shepherd.
-I tended, as the foreigners say when they use the Russian language, "the little cows," I was a sheepherder, I herded cows for a capitalist, and that was before I was fifteen.
-After that, I worked at a factory for a German, and I worked in a French-owned mine, I worked at a Belgian-owned chemical factory, and [now] I'm the Prime Minister of the great Soviet state.
-And I am in no way ashamed of my past because all work is worthy of respect.
-Work as such cannot be dirty, it is only conscience that can be.